 There is a growing network of affordable long-distance bus routes in Germany.
 The following website identifies connections of various bus companies incl. booking (German only): http://www.busliniensuche.de

-Time zone Germany is located within the Central European Time Zone.
+The German time zone is located within the Central European Time Zone.

 To convert U.S. time to German time: